web-platform-tests/interop/2023/README.md

 Before making a proposal, here's what to expect:

 - Only features which have high quality specifications and tests are in scope.
-Interop 2023 is not a venue for specifying new features, that work happens in working groups within organizations such as W3C and WHATWG.
+Interop 2023 is not a venue for specifying new features; that work happens in working groups within organizations such as W3C and WHATWG.
 - Interop 2023 is not a process for making browser vendors work on things they're opposed to.
 Decisions are made by consensus, so highly contentious features are unlikely to be accepted.
 - Even great proposals may ultimately not be accepted, since we have to prioritize.